-[2.
-Support of X>1 (max number of PCIs different from serving cell)]

-[3.
-Supported max number of RRC-configured PCIs different from serving cell PCI for [FR1/case1] (X1)] [SSB time domain positions or periodicity of additional PCIs is not exactly the same as serving cell PCI)]
+2. Supported max number of RRC-configured PCIs different from serving cell PCI for case1 (X1) SSB time domain positions or periodicity of additional PCIs is not exactly the same as serving cell PCI

-[4.
-Supported max number of RRC-configured PCIs different from serving cell PCI for [FR2/case2] (X2)] [SSB time domain positions and periodicity are exactly the same among the additional PCIs and the same as serving cell PCI]
+3. Supported max number of RRC-configured PCIs different from serving cell PCI for case2 (X2) SSB time domain positions and periodicity are exactly the same among the additional PCIs and the same as serving cell PCI